kc2wong/itsmicrosrv/serv-account/README.md

 # itsaccount

-itsstaticdata server component provides the following microservices (dummy data):
+itsaccount server component provides the following microservices (dummy data):
   - Trading accounts retrieval
     - Returns two accounts if login user is AD2923702 and none otherwise
   - Portfolio retrieval

 itsaccount also consumes the internal APIs provided by itsauthen and itsstaticdata.
-The implementation of the internal APIs accquires ip address and port number of the downstream services from itsdiscovery, sends http request to service provider and deserializes the result json back to Kotlin objects
+The client implementation of the internal APIs acquires ip address and port number of the downstream services from itsdiscovery, sends http request to service provider and deserializes the result json back to Kotlin objects

 In addition, itsaccount also demonstrates the experience API pattern.
 In portfolio enquiry page of the web application.
 Normally it needs to consumes the following 2+ APIs in order to render the page:
 1. Retrieve the account portfolio from itsaccount